ChalesYu/S400CA-Hackintosh/README.md

 如果你是中文用户，请看上面的README_zh-cn.md

+Don't have any plan to update to 10.14.
+Maybe will try 10.15 on next year(If everything normally).
+And thanks for your concern on this.

 Has upgrade to High Sierra

-<del> I have installed MacOS sierra 10.12 at S400CA with some bugs</del>
+### Note:

   Please add FakeSMC.kext(with sensor plugins) by yourself

-### Note:

-  For the latest version of Macos .Only update clover , apfs.efi and kext files should be OK
+  For the latest version of Macos.
+Only update clover , apfs.efi and kext files should be OK

   If your notebook don't have '8086:1E3A' in the PCI tree, you can try to remove '-igmeioff' from 'Boot-Arguments'.